What Is a Dilapidations Survey?

 Surveys are usually carried out 6-12 months before lease expiry, giving tenants time to remedy issues.
 They can also be done anytime during the lease if the landlord has concerns.

 Landlords should diary dates in advance.
 Tenants must provide access under most commercial leases.
+Proactively scheduling a commercial dilapidation survey ensures any disrepair is addressed efficiently, protecting the property’s long-term value.

 What’s Checked In A Dilapidation Survey?